Join Us

 ◇ All academic conferences can be attended at the lab's expense (travel to a distant location requires a presentation).
 Tokyo has a great advantage in that many conferences are held in the neighborhood, so you can easily attend many conferences.

-◇ Paid tools such as ChatGPT, MS Office, Adobe, etc. are also provided.
+MS Office, Adobe, etc. are also provided.

 ◇ Ph.D. students are paid RA salary.